valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 If you're lost and in doubt what category to use, you can probably throw it inside SUMM and AID will handle it fine.
 Not all details need their own category.
 RACE, GENDER, AGE can be condensed to `elf/female/25y` then followed by the bigger categories.
 The AI picks up common traits just fine by their lonesome.
 Zaltys-style formatting also benefits from having an indicator phrase like the one mentioned above.

 The AI understands the concept of speech patterns and accent to some degree.
-Categories like`SPEECH:`, `WORDING:` and `ACCENT:` were tried, but didn't output desirable results
+Categories like `SPEECH:`, `WORDING:` and `ACCENT:` were tried, but didn't output desirable results.

 Thus far `TRAITS:` (or now SUMM) has proven to handle this attribute the best.
 Writing style theme in author's notes can also give characters accent across the entire setting.
 Known working accents: pirates, sailors, Shakespearean accent, archaic, Cockney accent, valley girl (valley girl is the best method for getting a Southern accent on both sexes), hillbilly, Jamaica, crook/criminal.